 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are usually more costly than phone calls made at home.
+Phone calls made in jail are usually more expensive than phone calls made at home.
 Phone calls are restricted on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, phone calls might get reduced or cut altogether.

 The Clay County Jail phone number is: (256) 354-2176